A freelance private investigator is hired to figure out why a client’s wife was transformed into a statue.

 A pair of uniformed protectors spotted them and rushed their way.

 Psychon gently forced the artist up.
 “Maybe next time, don’t build statues out of people.”

-This story was somewhat inspired by the following writing prompt: “A man discovers that a statue in a public square has something strange.
+This short story was somewhat inspired by the following writing prompt: “A man discovers that a statue in a public square has something strange.
 She seems way too real.
 He discovers that there is a corpse inside it.
 A detective is called to see this, and he figures out that every single statue in this square hides a corpse.”

 I thought it would be fun to write a short story featuring Detective Psychon, who is a minor character in my book, The Crashing of Heaven and Hell, and from a TV series I once attempted, but still plan to do.
 Since I’ve originally published this story, I’ve written more about the detective.
 You can find all of them in chronological order on his profile page.

 Thank you to Janine De Guzman at Design Pickle for bringing this beautiful scene to life.
 For inspiration, I gave Janine a photo of the Tulsa, Oklahoma rival trails.
 In my mind, as I was writing this story, I even pictured those trails.
 If you ever find yourself in Tulsa, I recommend taking a hike or bike ride along there.